Morrow County Sheriff’s deputies receive awards - Morrow County Sentinel

 Delanis was presented the award by Rhianna Mattix, Associate Director.

 “Deputy Delanis was able to defuse a situation and keep everyone safe.
-He embodies that continually,” Mattix said.
+He embodies that completely,” Mattix said.

 He said he tries to come in every shift and do his job.